What is Endometriosis?

 Endometriosis can also cause infertility.
 Up to 7 in 10 women with pelvic pain and infertility will have endometriosis.

 Finally, some patients with endometriosis are asymptomatic or have mild symptoms.
-The severity of symptoms does not correlate with how much endometriosis is present at the time of surgery.
+However, it’s important to note that the severity of symptoms does not correlate with how much endometriosis is present at the time of surgery.

 How is endometriosis diagnosed?